 - Softshells in this range deploy in about 3–8 minutes versus 60 seconds or less for a gas-strut hardshell (per Switchback Travel), the main trade-off you accept to save the price gap between the two types.

-- The lightest tent on this list, the Roofnest Meadowlark, weighs about 90 lb (per Roofnest), light enough that a fit pair — or in some cases one person — can install it, unlike the 140-lb-plus family softshells.
+- The lightest tent on this list, the Front Runner Feather-Lite, weighs about 95 lb (per Front Runner), light enough that a fit pair — or in some cases one person — can install it, unlike the 140-lb-plus family softshells.

 Best rooftop tents under $2,000 at a glance